andyisokay/delta-influence/README.md

 # delta-influence
 This repository contains code implementation for the paper:

-***Using Influence Functions to Unlearn Poisons***
+***Delta-Influence: Unlearning Poisons via Influence Functions***

-You can follow the below step-by-step guideline to replicate our experiments on "cifar10+badnet".
+You can follow the below step-by-step guideline to replicate our experiments on "cifar10+badnet" which includes all code for attack, detection, unlearning and eval.

-Notebooks for other "{dataset}+{attack}" will be updated soon, but essentially they are similar so you can definitely try some different datasets, attack methods and unlearn algorithms:)
+Notebooks for other "{dataset}+{attack}" will be updated in the future, (currently we provide "cifar10+badnet", "cifar100+frequency attack, "imagenette+witches' brew") but essentially they are similar so you can definitely try some different datasets, attack methods and unlearn algorithms:)

 ## Example
 ### Setup